COSC3020/recurrent-recurrences-22dcolli/README.md

 Give big $\Theta$ bounds for the following recurrence relations.

-Note:I chose to use substitution on all three problems.
+Note: I chose to use substitution on all three problems.

 1.
 $$ T(n) =